-Influencers and influencer marketing have risen in popularity due to the unprecedented increase in the usage of social media people, brands and more across the world.
-As much as 77 percent of all small to medium sized businesses have incorporated influencers into their marketing strategies, and more than 63 percent of businesses plan to increase their budgets for it in future.
+Influencers and influencer marketing have risen in popularity due to the unprecedented increase in the usage of social media people, brands, and more across the world.
+As much as 77 percent of all small to medium sized businesses have incorporated influencers into their marketing strategies, and more than 63 percent of businesses plan to increase their budgets for it in the future.
 Before we go further, let’s look at what influencer marketing is and what it means to your business.

 What is influencer marketing?

 Influencer marketing is one of the most powerful digital marketing approaches available on the market.
-This strategy involves connecting and working with public figures to closely reach specific audiences through product recommendations, reviews, promotions and more.
+This strategy involves connecting and working with public figures to closely reach specific audiences through product recommendations, reviews, promotions, and more.

 Influencers are people with specialized insights in a specific field and a dedicated audience, who have the power to impact the purchase decisions of their followers.
 Influencers can be segmented into different categories depending on the number of followers they have.
 These are as follows:

 - Macro-influencers: 50,000 to 500,000

 The best part of this marketing approach is that everyone involved benefits from it.
 Companies reach and engage their target audiences at a higher rate than any other marketing strategy, gain audiences' trust and brand loyalty, and improve brand awareness.
 Influencers are able to provide relevant, rich, and authentic content that their followers look forward to, reach interested audiences, build valuable partnerships with brands, and be their own bosses.
 Your audience gains information about niches they’re interested in, finds relevant products from trusted sources, and gets new product recommendations that they wouldn’t anywhere else.